show episodes

 Monthly

-Science and Technology Studies (STS) combines a wide range of research subjects, including: history of science, philosophy of science, sociology of science, science policy, and science communication.
+Science and Technology Studies (STS) combines a wide range of subjects, including: history of science, philosophy of science, sociology of science, science policy, and science communication.
 WeAreSTS is an official podcast of the Department of Science and Technology Studies at University College London (UCL).

 continue reading